10 online sites for computer programming learning

 OpenCourser

-OpenCourser is not a training platform like the above websites.
-It is rather a search engine that gathers thousands for free from all over the web and brings them to your screen.
+OpenCourser is not a training platform like the above web pages.
+It's rather a search engine that gathers thousands of free online lessons from across the web and brings them to your screen.

 It has free programming courses from edX, Coursera, Udacity etc.